jreina1/Project-Livermore/Final Delivery/Manual - LiverMore.md

 - Andrew Lam

 **Instructions: Run App over VPN to HDAP**

-Launch your desired web browser.
+1. Launch your desired web browser.

-If running from the Georgia tech VPN, type the following into the address bar and press Enter/Return on the keyboard:
+2. If running from the Georgia tech VPN, type the following into the address bar and press Enter/Return on the keyboard:
 ```
 https://cs6440-s18-prj14.apps.hdap.gatech.edu
 ```

 **Instructions: Run App Locally**

 If running locally (instructions assume docker is installed on your system),

 1. Run
 ```
 docker-compose up
 ```
-2. Wait about 3 minutes and type the following address in the address bar and press Enter/Return on the keyboard:
+2. Wait about 3 minutes, launch your browser, and type the following address in the address bar and press Enter/Return on the keyboard:
 ```
 localhost:5000
 ```